The Icelandic Haukadalsskógur Forest, Marteinshver hot spring, and a dip in Kúalaug hot pool

 Now, back to talking about my visit to Haukadalsskógur forest.
 We explored the parts of the forest closest to the road and down to the river on the west side.

 We found a lovely picnic area with a totem pole in the middle of the grove.
-This grove is called Hákonarlundur grove in memory of Hákon Bjarnason (1907-1989), who was the forestry director from 1935-1977.
+This grove is called Hákonarlundur grove in memory of Hákon Bjarnason (1907-1989), who was the forestry director from 1935 to 1977.

 The information sign about Hákon Bjarnason

-You will see the rock giant of the south perching at the top of the pole and the other wights further down, the bull, the eagle, and the dragon.
+You will see the rock giant of the south perched at the top of the pole and the other wights further down, the bull, the eagle, and the dragon.

-Other signs have been carved out in the pole, the Russian bear, the Norwegian elk, and the bald eagle from Alaska, referring to some of the trees which have been planted in the Haukadalsskógur forest.
+Other signs have been carved into the pole: the Russian bear, the Norwegian elk, and the bald eagle from Alaska, referring to some of the trees planted in the Haukadalsskógur forest.

-There is also the face of an American-Indian to be found seeing that this is a totem pole.
+There is also the face of a Native American carved in the totem pole.
 Hákon was fascinated by this type of art, so the pole was erected to honour his memory and the great work he did for the Haukadalsskógur forest.

 Having a picnic with my husband and my mother-in-law